bmarti44/Cliste/README.md

 -----------
 Cliste CMS utilizes Node.js and Handlebars.js to create a 100% JavaScript based CMS.
 This is currently a work in progress and does not yet support all functionalities you would expect in a CMS.
 User Management, Permissions, Database API and Forms are still outstanding components.
-Implemented components include the Server, Virtual Paths, Themeing, File Management and Aliases.
+Implemented components include the Server, Virtual Paths, Theming, File Management and Aliases.
 This CMS has been inspired by Drupal and follows many of the file/folder structures developed by Drupal.
 That said, this is not a Drupal clone by any means, although there are many similiarities.